Requesting support

 domain/subdomain.

-Alter the ErrorDocument setting using an .htaccess file
+setting using an

 micro-howto for examples).

-Use an .htaccess file in the concerned directory, as explained
+.htaccess file in the concerned directory, as explained

 by the